LeoAndGit/dSIB_daVinci_setup_joint_interface_board/README.md

 ***************************

 BUGs on daVinciBoard-01:
 - Change C44 into a 0ohm resister.
-Connect AIN16 pin to GND
+Connect AIN16 pin to GND.
-- Remove R6 R7 for the pull up voltage is too high when I enable the internal buffer
+- Remove R6 R7 for the pull up voltage is too high when I enable the internal buffer.

 ***************************